Open Space in OSRD Zoning Districts

 Outdoor Warning System

-Due to turbulent weather Middle Tennessee has experienced during the past several years, the city has installed a new Tornado Warning System.
-When the sirens are activated, residents should seek shelter immediately and turn to a local television channel.
-The warning devices in the parks also have lightening detection devices that play verbal messages warning of possible lightening strikes.
-Additional information concerning natural disasters is available on the National Fire Protection Association's Website.
-Also note that the siren system is tested on the first Saturday of the month at 1:00 p.m.
+Due to occasional turbulent weather, the city has installed a Tornado Warning System.
+When the sirens are activated, residents should seek shelter immediately and tune in a local television channel.
+The warning devices in the park also have lightning detection devices that play verbal messages warning of possible lightening strikes.
+Additional information—www.nfpa.org/riskwatch/RWND/tornado.html.
+Also note that the siren system is tested monthly on the first Saturday at 1:00 p.m.

 An ordinance is a formal enactment of a local law as adopted by the City Commission.
 Adoption of zoning changes, annexation of property and the city’s annual budget also require passage of an ordinance.
 Ordinances must be passed on two readings before taking effect.
 Ordinances are recorded and organized into a collection termed the Municipal Code - click here to view Brentwood's Muncipal Code.
 The most recent newly created or amended ordinances can be found in the minutes from the past Commission meetings on the Commission Meetings & Agendas web page.